-Believers can hear what the Lord has laid on the undershepherd's heart in church and know how they can be better Christians.
-It should be where people can be burdened for needs they see or hear about and get involved in a ministry themselves.
+Believers can also hear what the Lord has laid on the under-shepherd's heart in church and know how they can be better Christians.
+It should be where people are burdened for needs they see or hear about and get involved in a ministry themselves.

-I know I cannot speak for all churches, as too many have too much of the world in them, but the place of worship should be a place where we can be far from godless living and be closer to God individually.
-They were important to him because they were part of his spiritual family - the family of God.
+I know I cannot speak for all churches, as too many have too much of the world in them, but the place of worship should be a place where we can be far from godless living and be closer to God.

 In church, other Christians can encourage us.
 All week we are swimming against the current of the world.
 It can spiritually drain us.
-Being around our kind can reward us with advice, encouragement, or seeing how even other Christians handle their problems, SO we can successfully run our spiritual race.
+Being around our kind can reward us with advice, encouragement, or even seeing how other Christians handle their problems, so we can successfully run our spiritual race.

 Those Christians that are not faithful in church attendance miss the help and encouragement of being around their kind.
 It is not just the preaching, teaching, church dinners, and special events that we need.
 We need to feel, for the time we are with others of like faith, that we are not alone in this world.
 We need to know there are others like us.
-No wonder Paul addressed many
+No wonder Paul addressed many individually.
+They were important to him because they were part of his spiritual family - the family of God.